licarpen/to-do/README.md

 ## Overview

 This full stack application allows users to add, edit, and delete items from a to do list.
 The app makes use of a component-like architecture built with JavaScript.
 Development features include the ability to create tables, drop tables, and load seed data with respect to the postgreSQL database.
-Error messages are .
+Error messages are intentionally clear and unambiguous.
 The authentication process includes hashing passwords and utilizing ensure-auth middleware to preseve user login.

 ## Technology